RichNahra/ansible-cwlogs/readme.md

 This playbook installs and configures AWS CloudWatch agent on servers hosted on premises.

-> Note 1: This playbook has been tested on Ubuntu 20.04
+> Note 1: This playbook has been tested on Ubuntu 20.04 and CentOS 8

 > Note 2: Metrics require `collectd` daemon which is installed by this playbook